Zenchiyu/deep-learning-implementations/score-based-generative-modelling/README.md

 <details>
 <summary>Score matching with Langeving Dynamics on my toy distributions</summary>

-I've reimplemented a Score matching with Langeving Dynamics (SMLD) based on the "[Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600)" paper by Yang Song and Stefano Ermon.
+I've reimplemented Score matching with Langeving Dynamics (SMLD) based on the "[Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600)" paper by Yang Song and Stefano Ermon.
 My Noise Conditional Score Network (NCSN) is a $3$-layer MLP with soft plus activation functions since the authors also used a similar architecture on their toy examples.

 We trained our model with 1000 epochs (about 7-8 min of training).
 The first column gives vector fields corresponding to the estimated score functions for perturbed data distributions with $\sigma=0.01$.
 The second column shows generated samples in red and real samples in blue.
 The last column also shows a partial trajectory by the Annealed Langevin Dynamics (ignoring the first 250 steps).
 The score of a distribution $p(x)$ is $\nabla_x \log p(x)$